modrinth/awesome/README.md

 - **[Senth/minecraft-mod-manager](https://github.com/Senth/minecraft-mod-manager)** - An application for installing and updating mods from Modrinth and CurseForge
 - **[tebibytemedia/hopper](https://github.com/tebibytemedia/hopper)** - A Minecraft mod manager for the terminal inspired by paru and topgrade
 - **[tezlm/modrinth-cli](https://github.com/tezlm/modrinth-cli)** - A CLI for managing mods downloaded from Modrinth
-- **[gorilla-devs/ferium](https://github.com/gorilla-devs/ferium)** - Fast and multi-source CLI program for managing Minecraft mods and modpacks from Modrinth, CurseForge, and GitHub Releases
 - **[tyra314/modweaver](https://github.com/tyra314/modweaver)** - A Minecraft mod manager using Modrinth and CurseForge
 - **[VasilisMylonas/talos](https://github.com/VasilisMylonas/talos)** - A script for downloading mods and their dependencies from Modrinth
 - **[vividuwu/Mercurius](https://github.com/vividuwu/Mercurius)** - A package/mod manager built for Modrinth's API